Leadership and Organizations

 Organizations

-The expression “organizational therapy” is meant to convey addressing and healing areas of an organization that are not aligned well.
-This work can include helping individual executives and managers find more fulfillment and be more effective, and can also involve improving communication across the organization.
+That expression conveys the addressing and healing of areas in an organization that are not working as well as they could or should.
+This can include helping individual executives and managers find more fulfillment and be more effective in their roles, and can also involve improving communication across a department or organization.

-Individuals in a work environment are often interacting with coworkers with whom they would not naturally choose to interact, or with coworkers who think and act in different ways than them.
-Training in awareness and communication helps bridge the gaps between people and leads to better morale, increased staff engagement, better use of organizational assets, and better outcomes for the organization.
+People in a work environment are relating to coworkers with whom they might not naturally choose to interact, due to their different ways of thinking and acting.
+Training in awareness and communication uncovers shared goals and most important, a human connection.
+As a result the gaps between colleagues, managers, and staff narrow and disappear.
+This leads to better morale, increased staff engagement, better use of organizational assets, and better outcomes for the organization.

 I have worked in the business world for large companies as a manager, and then ran my own successful consulting company providing service to organizations of all sizes for over 25 years.
-This included experience with planning, marketing, negotiation, implementation, and collaboration with the organization’s staff.
+This included experience in contract negotiation, project planning, and collaborative implementation with each of the organizations’ staffs.

 Talks and Workshops for staff, management teams, and executives: